clouddueling/auto-migrate/README.md

-This command line tool can be used to generate diffs between a MySQL XML dump file, and a database which currently exists.
+This class can be used to generate diffs between a MySQL XML dump file, and a database which currently exists.
 It will tell you the missing tables and columns (return as an array), or generate MySQL queries to add the missing columns in.

-It can also pretty reliably create complete databases based on the XML dump file, with indexes.

-Still a bit of a work-in-progress, please report bugs at the github site
+Still a bit of a work-in-progress, please report bugs

+# Getting Started

+1. Export your database to XML schema files.
+2. Use the class to loop through each schema file and update your database.

 ===================
 Usage: